 From an accuracy point of view, we put it up against Fitbit's pretty reliable sleep tracking and found it was very much a mixed bag.

-Sleep tracking compared: Huawei Watch GT3 (left) and Fitbit Charge 5 (centre)
+Sleep tracking compared: Huawei Watch GT3 (left) and Fitbit Charge 5 (center)

-Outside of those fitness and sleep tracking staples, Huawei does offer features like guided breathing exercises, stress monitoring (Android only), skin temperature tracking and both continuous heart rate and blood oxygen monitoring.
-Turning on the continuous blood oxygen readings will have an impact on battery life but did seem to match up with on the spot readings we captured on a dedicated pulse oximeter.
+Outside of that fitness and sleep tracking staples, Huawei does offer features like guided breathing exercises, stress monitoring (Android only), skin temperature tracking, and both continuous heart rate and blood oxygen monitoring.
+Turning on the continuous blood oxygen readings will have an impact on battery life but did seem to match up with on-the-spot readings we captured on a dedicated pulse oximeter.

 We'll dig into the heart rate performance more below but while we found features like temperature and stress tracking were good to see represented, the temperature data didn't seem hugely reliable.

-Switching things over to sports tracking and Huawei has definitely sought to make big improvements here with regards to improving accuracy and building on the software features it already offers in this department.
+Switching things over to sports tracking and Huawei has sought to make big improvements here in improving accuracy and building on the software features it already offers in this department.
 Some of those features were available for us to test, and some will be heading to the GT3 at a later date.